bluezephyr/dotfiles/README.md

 `stow -t ~ -D i3`

+### Restow

+Restow (first unstow, then stow again) the package names that follow this option.
+This is useful for pruning obsolete symlinks from the target tree after updating the software in a package.
+This option may be repeated any number of times.

+`stow -R i3`

 ### Stow Steps

 If the dotfiles repo is cloned to the home directory, the -t flag can